glennj/exercism-cli-fish-wrapper/README.md

 ## Subcommands

-1. override or augment existing `exercism` subcommands:
+### override or augment existing `exercism` subcommands:

 * `download`
     - after downloading, cd to the solution directory
 * `submit`
     - with no arguments, uploads the solution file from .exercism/config.json
 * `open`
     - open your solution's iterations page in a browser

-2. additional subcommand for interacting with the website
+### additional subcommand for interacting with the website

 * `publish`
     - mark the exercise as complete, and enables comments on the public solution
     - option `--no-comment` prevents enabling comments
 * `refresh`
     - re-download the current solution (based on $PWD)
+    - I use this mainly to refresh the .exercism/ directory
+    - option `--all` to refresh all track solutions.

-3. subcommands to feed my obsession at keeping up-to-date solutions
+### subcommands to feed my obsession at keeping up-to-date solutions

-    * `sync-status`
-        - show which exercises in a track are out-of-date
 * `sync`
-        - updates the exercise on the website
+    - updates the exercise
+        - this is like clicking "See what's changed" in the "This exercise has been updated..." banner, then clicking the "Update exercise" button
-        - you must `exercism refresh` to download changes
+    - requires the presence of the.exercism/ directory: you may need to `exercism refresh` first
+    - options:
+        - `--status` to display current sync status
+        - `--update` to perform the sync
+        - `--all` to consider all exercises in the track
 * `test-all`
     - run test suite for all downloaded exercise in a track
     - not all tracks currently supported
 * `missing`
     - show track exercises that are not currently downloaded
 * `cleanup`
     - cleanup build artifacts from track exercises
     - useful to remove huge node_modules subdirectories (unless you use pnpm)
     - not all tracks supported

-4. informational subcommands
+### informational subcommands

 * `metadata`
     - a dump of the exercism backend's data about an exercise
     - option `-i` to also dump iteration data
 * `iterations`
     - list the iterations for a solution
     - option `-p|--publish` allows specifying which iteration(s) are published
         - bare `-p` publishes all iterations
         - option `-p3` (or `--publish=3`) publishes the 3rd one
         - [no space allowed between `-p` and the iteration][optional-arg]
 * `mentoring-queue`
     - show your current mentoring queue, sorted by age

 ## fish setup